 - Audience focus - a £7.5 million fund from which we will commission work to make the arts more audience focused, and invest in initiatives that increase, widen and sustain audiences and visitors for the arts, museums and libraries

-- Artsmark delivery - an open selection process will be launched to find a national provider to continue to develop and deliver the Artsmark scheme as it extends to cover our new responsibilities for museums and libraries
+- Artsmark delivery - an open selection process was launched to find a national provider to continue to develop and deliver the Artsmark scheme as it extends to cover our new responsibilities for museums and libraries

-- Creative people and places - a £37 million fund will focus our investment in parts of the country where people’s involvement in the arts is significantly below the national average, with the aim of increasing the likelihood of participation
+- Creative people and places - a £37 million fund focuses our investment in parts of the country where people’s involvement in the arts is significantly below the national average, with the aim of increasing the likelihood of participation

 - Developing resilient leadership - a £1.8 million fund to support the personal and professional development of cultural leaders.
 It aims to foster a strong national network of individuals who work collaboratively for more resilient cultural organisations and deeper local engagement

 - Transforming arts fundraising - part of the wider £100 million Catalyst scheme.
 Transforming arts fundraising will support activity which aims to professionalise arts sector fundraising across England while improving perceptions of the arts as a charitable cause among potential and existing donors